IntellectualSites/documentation/plotsquared/commands.md

 The first plot location argument is optional.
 Alternatively, it refers to the plot on which the user is currently located.

+By default `removeroads` is set to `true`.
+This argument removes the plot road located in the merged plot group (recommended).

 **Usage:**
 `/plot [[world;]X;Z] merge <all | n | e | s | w> [removeroads]`